 You see, sugar produces dopamine − a happy, feel-good chemical − in the brain.
 People get addicted to eating sugar, whereby they need it to feel “normal” and they undergo “withdrawal” if they cut sugar from their diets.
 If they go “cold turkey” for a few days, their brain will begin to produce dopamine on its own, but the discomfort of the withdrawal process keeps many “sugar addicts” trapped in their addiction.

 Due to the anaerobic respiratory mechanism exhibited by ALL cancer cells, sugar is cancer’s favorite food!
-And since half of the white sugar in the USA comes from sugar beets, you should remember that most beets are now genetically modified.
-This is another reason to stay away from the “White Death,” isn’t it?
+What this means is that cancer feeds on sugar.
+And since half of the white sugar in the USA comes from sugar beets, you should remember that most beets are now genetically modified with all the associated risks of GMOs.
+This is another reason to keep the “White Death” out of your diet and reduce your risk of various cancers, isn’t it?

-I personally recommend that you avoid white sugar, brown sugar, agave, and all artificial sweeteners such as aspartame/AminoSweet, sucralose, and saccharin.
-If you have a sweet tooth, it’s best to stick with 100% pure stevia, xylitol, raw honey, pure maple syrup, molasses, and coconut sugar.
+Whether you are currently healing from a type of cancer such as breast cancer or prostate cancer, or are simply trying to maintain good dietary principles, I personally recommend that you avoid white sugar, brown sugar, agave, and all artificial sweeteners such as aspartame/AminoSweet, sucralose, and saccharin.
+If you have a sweet tooth, it’s best to stick with 100% organic green stevia, xylitol, raw honey, pure maple syrup, molasses, and coconut sugar.

-The bottom line: if you want to be and stay healthy, you MUST take control of your sugar intake so that it doesn’t take control over you.
+The bottom line… if you want to be and stay healthy, you MUST take control of your sugar intake so that it doesn’t take control over you and your health!

 Ending the Sugar Confusion